The advice industry is still struggling to attract new talent while facing a potentially huge number of retirements by aging advisers.

 Regardless, financial firms must work on ways to bring in a new generation of advisers, Mr. Daly said.

-He noted that some firms have been improving and lengthening training programs, offering scholarships to certified financial planner candidates, and giving incentives for teams to bring on junior partners.
+He noted that some firms have been improving and lengthening training programs, offering scholarships to CFP candidates, and giving incentives for teams to bring on junior partners.

 “Even if they know about the independent channel, [young advisers] say it's hard to get hired,” he said.